Dileepjayasundara/jenkinsplay/README.md

 # jenkinsplay
-Create pipeline with jenkins and k8s..
+Create github CI/CD to kubernetes with jenkins